-TSI-1 SCHEDULE OF SERVICES AND RATES (continued) SEPTEMBER 30, 2019
+TSI-1 Schedule of Services and Rate (continued) September 30, 2021

-3. Total Water Consumption during the Fiscal Year (rounded to the nearest thousand): Gallons pumped into system: - (1) Water Accountability Ratio Gallons billed to customers: - (1) (Gallons billed / Gallons Pumped) n/a 4.
+3. Total Water Consumption during the Fiscal Year (rounded to the nearest thousand): Gallons pumped into system: - (1) Water Accountability Ratio (Gallons billed / Gallons Pumped) Gallons billed to customers: - (1) n/a 4.
 Standby Fees (authorized only under TWC Section 49.231): Does the District assess standby fees?
 Yes No X If yes, Date of the most recent Commission Order: Does the District have Operation and Maintenance standby fees?
 Yes No X If yes, Date of the most recent Commission Order: 5.
 Location of District County(ies) in which district is located: Williamson Is the District located entirely within one county?
 Yes X No Is the District located within a city?
 Entirely Partly Not at all X City(ies) in which district is located: Is the District located within a city's extra territorial jurisdiction (ETJ)?
-Entirely X Partly Not at all ETJ's in which district is located: Liberty Hill Are Board members appointed by an office outside the district?
+Entirely Partly Not at all ETJ's in which district is located: Liberty Hill Are Board members appointed by an office outside the district?
 Yes No X If Yes, by whom?
 (1) The District receives service from the City of Georgetown.